openfcci/vagrant-drupal-cms/readme.md

 ## Usage ##

-1. Go to the directory where you cloned the repo (~/src if you used boxen)
+1. Go to the directory where you cloned the repo
 2. set up your prefix in the Vagrantfile by changing the value of the `prefix` variable near the top.
 3. run `vagrant up`
+4. ssh into the box `vagrant ssh` and run an upgrade routine `cd /srv/cms/utilities && ./upgrade_routine.sh`

 Once that completes, you'll have a virtual server for the drupal cms running on `172.16.0.10`.
 If you want to run multiple boxes at once, all you need to do is change the `ip` and `prefix` variables.
 If you want to connect to the vm use `vagrant ssh` and that will log you in with the vagrant user which has password-less sudo access.
 You can shut down the vm with `vagrant halt` and delete it with `vagrant delete`.
 If you want to start the vm after shutting it down just run `vagrant up`, it won't reprovision it.
-If you want a clean box run `vagrant reload --provision` if your box is currently running.
-If it isn't running, run `vagrant up --provision` for a clean box.
+If you want a clean build run `vagrant destroy db && vagrant up --provider virtualbox` and then run the upgrade routine again.

-If you need the live database, move the database dump into the database directroy. then the database dump will be available on the box at `/exports`
+### Updating the live data ###

+Since the live database vm will be cached on your machine, you'll periodically want to update it.
+To do this run:

+1. `vagrant destroy db`
+2. `vagrant box remove fcc-live-db`
+3. `vagrant up --provider virtualbox`
+4. run an upgrade routine

 ## Xdebug ##